yms218/virtual_sketching/README.md

-# General Virtual Sketching Framework for Vector Line Art - SIGGRAPH 2021
+# General Virtual Sketching Framework for Vector Line Art

 This code is used for **line drawing vectorization**, **rough sketch simplification** and **photograph to vector line drawing**.